dotnet/designs/accepted/2021/install-location-per-architecture.md

 is very simple and will continue to work the same way.

 On Windows the apphost for the native architecture (so x64 on x64, x86 on x86, ...)
 reads the `DOTNET_ROOT` environment variable.
-And non-native x86 apphost on x64 OS reads the `DOTNET_ROOT(x86)` environment variable.
-If the inspected environment variable is set its value is used effectively overriding any other mechanism of finding the install location.
+The non-native x86 apphost on x64 OS reads the `DOTNET_ROOT(x86)` environment variable.
+If the inspected environment variable is set, its value is used, effectively overriding any other mechanism of finding the install location.

 ### Current state on Linux and macOS